enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/step3.md

 ## The nohup command

 When exiting the shell of a Linux System, all running processes are usually terminated or hang up.
-So what do you do if you want your process to "survive" the terminale, which means to be independent, to keep running even though you end the shell session?<br>
+So what do you do if you want your process to "survive" the terminal, which means to be independent, to keep running even though you end the shell session?<br>
 This is where the ``nohup`` command comes in.<br>
-Nohup, short for *no hang up* is a command in Linux systems that keep processes running even after quitting the shell or terminal.
+Nohup, short for *no hang up*, is a command in Linux systems that keep processes running even after quitting the shell or terminal.
 Nohup prevents the processes or jobs from receiving the **SIGHUP** (Signal Hang UP) signal, that is sent to a process upon closing or exiting the terminal.

 **Nohup command syntax**